-In 1999 Stiney’s closed, but on super bowl weekend the restaurant was reopened and transformed into McGraw’s Steak Chop & Fish House under a new owner, Todd McGraw.
-McGraw’s carries on Stiney’s legacy of delicious food and a family-friendly atmosphere, but has set a new gourmet standard for steak and wine selections.
-Today McGraw’s is proud to serve its superior cuisine at this beautiful and historic riverfront location.
+In 1999 Stiney’s closed, but was reopened and transformed into McGraw’s Steak Chop & Fish House under the new owner, Todd McGraw.
+McGraw’s carries on some of Stiney’s legacy through their delicious food and family-friendly atmosphere, but has set a new gourmet standard for steak and wine selections.
+Today, McGraw’s flourishes as one of the premier establishments in Lafayette and is proud to serve its superior cuisine at this beautiful and historic riverfront location.